AVENTER-UG/go-avauth-oauth2/README.md

 ## How to use

-This OAuth provider need the folowing information as environment variable.
+This OAuth provider need the following information as environment variable.

 ```bash
 export AUTH_SERVER=https://<AUTH SERVER>